AmirulAzam007/Assignment-003/README.md

 ## 1. Difference Between getElementById, getElementsByClassName, and querySelector / querySelectorAll

-getElementById retrieves a single element by its unique ID.
-Fast and simple, but limited to IDs only.
+getElementById finds a single element by its unique ID.
+It is fast and but limited to IDs.

-getElementsByClassName returns a live collection of all elements with the specified class.
+getElementsByClassName returns a collection of all elements with the specified class.
 Updates automatically if the DOM changes.

 querySelector returns the first element matching any CSS selector (ID, class, tag, or attribute).